pulkitjalan/ip-geolocation/README.md

 ### Laravel

-Just update the config file in `config/packages/pulkitjalan/geoip/config.php` to get the same effect.
+To use this package in Laravel, simply update the config file in `config/packages/pulkitjalan/geoip/config.php` to get the same effect.

-### Get Data
+### Methods

 Here are the avaliable methods to pull out the required information.